-Getting enough exercise during the day can be difficult, especially with a 9 to 5 desk job, but there are plenty of ways you can get active at work.
+Getting enough exercise during the day can be difficult, especially with a 9 to 5 desk job, but there are plenty of ways you can help your employees get active at work.

-With a few simple desk exercises and stretches, increasing your office fitness needn’t be as hard as it sounds.
+With a few simple desk exercises and stretches, increasing fitness around the office needn’t be as hard as it sounds.

 Take the stairs

 It may seem like a pain at the time, but taking the stairs instead of the lift can be a great way to get some exercise at work.
 As well as giving you the chance to stretch your legs, walking up the stairs can also get your heart rate going, your blood pumping and your energy levels will enjoy a boost too.

 Try encouraging employees to take the stairs rather than the lift with the help of some simple signage around the office.
 You could display the benefits of using the stairs and highlight the importance to staff members.

 There’s no need to remove your chair and sit on an exercise ball or change everyone’s sit down desks to treadmill-style workstations.
 Instead, by simple switching to stand-up desks, you could stretch out your back and actually boost productivity.
 Ease employees into this one though, as it can be difficult to stand for long periods of time straight away.
 If you’re undecided about what approach to take, our article on standing versus sitting desks can help.